 - Address: Law Centres Network, Floor 1, Tavis House, 1-6 Tavistock Square, London WC1H 9NA

-Advocate can provide free representation to people who are not eligible for legal aid and cannot afford lawyers.
-All applications for representation must be made through a referrer such as a lawyer, MP or advice agency (Citizens Advice Bureau or Law Centre).
+Advocate represents people for free.
+They help people who are not eligible for legal aid and cannot afford lawyers.
+However, you must first be referred to Advocate to get representation.
+A referrer could be a lawyer, MP or advice agency (Citizens Advice Bureau or Law Centre).

 - Email: email@example.com or query form online